amadinathaniel/Devops-PBL/Project-9/project9.md

 ![configure_ssh_plugin](Screenshots/configure_ssh_plugin.png)

-- open your Jenkins job/project configuration page and add another one "Post-build Action" -> "Send build artifacts over SSH"
+- Open your Jenkins job/project configuration page and add another one "Post-build Action" -> "Send build artifacts over SSH"

 ![sendbuild_over_SSH_plugin](Screenshots/sendbuild_over_SSH_plugin.png)

-- Configure it to send all files probuced by the build into our previouslys define remote directory.
+- Configure it to send all files produced by the build into our previously defined remote directory.
 In our case we want to copy all files and directories – so we use `**`

 ![configure_sendoverSSH](Screenshots/configure_sendoverSSH.png)